dsondak/playground/README.md

 # Playground
-Amelia taking CS207, AC209A, ALD and Tech Ethics.
+Amelia Elverson is taking CS207 and AC209A.

 A place to play with `git`.